ThanhAnPham/ThanhAnPham.github.io/_pages/about.md

 ---

 I received the B.Sc. and M.Sc. degrees in bioengineering from the Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland, in 2016.
-I am currently a 4th year PhD student in the [Biomedical Imaging Group (BIG)](http://bigwww.epfl.ch) at Ecole Polytechnique Fédérale de Lausanne (EPFL) under the supervision of Dr. Emmanuel Soubies and Prof. Michael Unser.
+I am currently a 4th year PhD student in the [Biomedical Imaging Group (BIG)](http://bigwww.epfl.ch) at EPFL under the supervision of Dr. Emmanuel Soubies and Prof. Michael Unser.

 I work in the field of computational imaging, with a special focus on biomedical imaging and optics.